Fitch Downgrades Suriname's Long-Term Foreign Currency IDR to 'C'

 INFORMATION LIMITATIONS

 --The stock of government arrears to suppliers is not regularly publicly disclosed.
-Fitch utilizes published data on the flow of arrears incurred and payments thereof to observe the direction of net arrears and attendant financing pressure.
+Fitch utilizes published data on the flow of arrears incurred and payments thereof to observe the direction of net arrears and

 --The national authorities do not publish regular financial soundness indicators, and limited bank capitalization represents a material contingent liability to the government.
 Fitch instead relies upon the financial soundness indicators released only periodically in the annual IMF Article IV reports.
 The weaknesses in Suriname's financial system are reflected in the current rating level.